As AI embeds itself into every aspect of our lives, we must ask what we should fear more: man or machine?

 Everywhere we turn in regard to AI, we run into similar gray areas and moral conundrums.

 Something as simple as self-driving cars creates difficult ethical problems.
 If everyone had such automobiles, it would save 300,000 lives per decade in America.
-It would also mean the end of daily rush-hour traffic.
+It would mean the end of daily rush-hour traffic.
 Also, think of everything you could accomplish during your morning commute if you did not have to focus on the road!

 Yet who is to blame for decisions a machine makes during a crash?